 1. Banks’ Credit/Debit Card:

 The most popular and common method of Digital Payments solutions in India.
 You can get a Debit card just after the opening of Account in Bank in India.
 The card may be Visa, Mastercard or RuPay card depending upon your choice or Bank.
 The other types of Debit or Credit card providers in India are Maestro, Diners Club, Visa Electron.

 Most of the PSU or Private Banks initially offer Rupay Card to its customers.
 Rupay is a domestic Card mainly use for the transaction within India.
 Though you can use RuPay Debit Card in International eCommerce websites or can withdraw money in overseas countries.
 I have written a detailed article on How to use the RuPay card for International Payments.
 You can read the article here

 Several Banks offers their own Discounts, Reward Program or Money Back to its customer for the payments made through their Debit/Credit Card.
 The transaction cost for the payments made with Debit/Credit is Nil to the customers.
 Though the merchant has to pay the transaction charges depending on the transaction value and card type.
 You can read here about the list of some best payment gateway plugins in India and their charges.

-None of the PSU Banks in India provide international transaction enabled Debit cards to its customers.
+PSU Banks debit cards are not international transactions enabled initially, you have to make a request to the card providing banks to enable international transaction rights.
 As per RBI norms, all the transaction which will go through the Payment Gateway within India has to verify with OTP or PIN for an extra layer of security.
 But for the transaction made outside India, this is not mandatory.
+(As per the recent report, Visa is waiving the OTP based Two Factor Authentication (2FA) process in India, making it at par with the global practices.)